Peng-1124/web-softwaretools-plain/report/Front End UX.md

 * In the delete pet feature, inform user "Do you want to delete this pet id = [xxx]?"

 # Evidence of HCI evaluation process

+### Think aloud

+Think-aloud, which is where users verbalise their thoughts, feelings and motivations as they complete tasks.

+Think-aloud can tell us such things as: What parts of the interface do users understand; what parts of the interface do users not understand; why do users not understand; does the interface we have designed work as the user envisaged; are users surprised by what is happening; are there any misunderstandings on the part of the user, etc.

+We guide the users to verbalise their thoughts and other concerns during the user interview, which is recorded in detail in the next section.

 ### First user interview